RosettaCommons/documentation/RosettaScripts-JD3.md

       </Input>
 ```

+_Example for Multiple PDBs (PDBLIST)_
-Example PDB List (one pdb per line - just as with the `-l` option for all other apps:
+- Note: one pdb file per line - just as with the `-l` option for all other apps-

 ```xml
       <Input>